 The Jazz Festival usually extends into July, which also sees the start of the Rathaus Film Festival, with daily public viewings of concerts and performances from various genres of music on the square in front of the Rathaus.
 The film festival carries on through August.

-August is also the traditional month hosting the Waldviertelpur regional festival (moved temporarily to May for 2016), when you can stuff yourself with specialties from one of Austria’s more rural regions.
+August is also the traditional month hosting the Waldviertelpur regional festival, when you can stuff yourself with specialties from one of Austria’s more rural regions.
 There’s also the Vienna Old Timer Parade, when numerous classic cars parade around the Ring.

 The food theme continues in September with the Vienna Harvest Festival (Erntedankfest), while those of a more alternative bent will enjoy the international Buskers Festival and the family-friendly Streetlife Festival.